cailleanC1C/C1C-Recruitment/docs/ops/Config.md

 - `SERVER_MAP` — enables the scheduled refresh and manual `!servermap refresh` command; channel routing (`SERVER_MAP_CHANNEL_ID`) and cadence (`SERVER_MAP_REFRESH_DAYS`) remain environment-driven.
+- `ClusterRoleMap` — enables the `!whoweare` command that renders the "Who We Are" roster from the configured `ROLEMAP_TAB` worksheet.

 If a toggle key is missing in `Feature_Toggles`, its behaviour should default to a safe value (usually `FALSE`/disabled) so new environments remain inert until